sentenz/convention/internal/convention/conventional-commits.md

   > Conventional Commits aim to make commit messages more readable and understandable for humans.
 By following a standardized format and including clear and concise information, it becomes easier for developers, reviewers, and other stakeholders to grasp the purpose and impact of each commit.

 - Semantic Versioning
   > Conventional Commits align with semantic versioning principles.
-By categorizing commits into types such as "feat" (new feature), "fix" (bug fix), or "chore" (maintenance), it becomes possible to automate the generation of release notes and determine the appropriate version numbers based on the types of changes introduced.
+By categorizing commits into types such as `feat` (new feature), `fix` (bug fix), or `chore` (maintenance), it becomes possible to automate the generation of release notes and determine the appropriate version numbers based on the types of changes introduced.

 - Changelog Generation
   > Conventional Commits enable automated changelog generation.
 The structured commit messages provide the necessary information to generate changelogs, which summarize the changes between different versions of the software.
 This helps users and stakeholders easily track and understand the evolution of the project.